-If you are running a Mac mini with an HDMI port, be sure to read about this HDMI adapter for a headless Mac mini
+If you are running a Mac mini with an HDMI port, be sure to read our new post about the HDMI adapter for a headless Mac mini.
+The HDMI works much better for machines running Mavericks.

 Original post below: